SAP/fundamental-tools/doc/app.md

   - BAPI_EQUI_INSTALL # Install Equipment (Functional Location, Superior Equipment)
 ```

-Cloud/web knowledge and skills are not required here.

-Just a regular ABAP development, like the ui will be implemented in ABAP.
+Cloud/web knowledge and skills are not mandatory here, it is regular ABAP development, like the ui will be implemented in ABAP.

-### App Server (Java, Node, Python)
+## App Server (Java, Node, Python)

 The example below shows Python Flask server, exposing ABAP API for Equipment maintenance app.